Scheduled MonumentsEnglandWorld War II pillbox and tank traps in former railway yard N of town

 What is World War II pillbox and tank traps in former railway yard N of town?

-I do not have access to specific verified details about the monument designated NHLE list entry 1005579 in the Hampshire railway yard location you describe.
+I don't have access to the specific details of NHLE list entry 1005579 in my training data, and I cannot verify the precise location, designation, or documented characteristics of this particular site in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005579.

 Who is responsible for protecting World War II pillbox and tank traps in former railway yard N of town?